-Your interest rate is the simple interest you’re paid on an account or an investment over the period of a year.
-For example, if you’ve invested $1,000 into an account that comes with 1% interest, you’ll have earned $10 on that investment at the end of a year.
+Your interest rate is the simple interest you’re paid on an account or an investment over a year.
+For example, if you’ve invested $1,000 into an account with 1% interest, you’ll have earned $10 on that investment at the end of a year.

 The annual percentage yield is a bit trickier.
-An APY is an effective annual rate of return that takes into account the effect of compounding interest over a year.
+An APY is an effective annual rate of return that takes into account compounding interest over a year.
 In short, it’s the interest rate compounded monthly over the course of a year.

 What should I look out for?

 - Excessive transaction fee.
-Like most online-only savings accounts, you’re limited to six withdrawal transactions monthly.
-After that, you’ll pay $5 for each transaction in that same month.
+Like all online-only savings accounts, you’re limited to six withdrawal transactions monthly.
+But with Barclay savings, you’ll pay $5 for each transaction that exceeds the six in that same month.

 - No cash withdrawals.
 Interactions are limited to electronic fund transfers among linked accounts.

 - Five-day hold on deposits.
-All deposited funds are held for five business days from the day on which you make the deposit and your account is credited.
+All deposited funds are held for five business days from the day you make the deposit and your account is credited.

 Compare Barclays Bank to other savings accounts

-- Provide your name and email to set up your account.
+- Enter your full name, Social Security number, date of birth, email address and home address to set up your account.